Factsheet: Who qualifies for our support?

 Care Act needs assessment

 Anyone can ask us for information, advice or an assessment of their social care needs.
-We will do a Care Act needs assessment to look in detail at your needs, strengths and desired outcomes.
-When we carry out a needs assessment, we will think about things like:
+We will do a Care Act needs assessment to look in detail at your needs, strengths and what you would like to achieve.
+When we do a needs assessment, we’ll think about things like:

 - your care and support needs (for example, if you need help getting dressed or going to work)

-- your wellbeing (if you feel lonely or isolated)
+- your wellbeing (such as, if you feel lonely or isolated)

-- your circumstances (if you live alone or if someone supports you)
+- your situation (if you live alone or if someone supports you)

-After we complete your assessment, we use the Government’s ‘eligibility criteria’ (which is part of the Care Act), to work out if you qualify for support from Adult Social Care.
+After we complete your assessment, we use national criteria to work out if you are eligible for support from Adult Social Care.

-If you are not eligible for support from Adult Social Care, we will still give you information and advice about your options and other support that could help you.
+If you are not eligible for support from Adult Social Care, we will still give you information and advice about your options and other support that could help.

 Eligibility criteria: what these say in full